Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 Please send comments/corrections email@example.com

 The Hewlett-Packard Alumni Association is operated by former employees who volunteer their time.
-Not endorsed or supported by the company.
+Not officially endorsed or supported by any company.